ADHD

 NHS waits stretch to years.
 Right to Choose is a legal right most GPs won't mention.
 Every route to an ADHD diagnosis — and how to navigate each one.

-Getting an ADHD diagnosis in the UK has never been more visible — but navigating the route there has never felt more confusing.
-Waiting lists that stretch to years, GPs who are unsure what they can offer, and a patchwork of private options that vary hugely in quality and cost.
-This guide explains your options clearly, including one that many parents and adults don't know exists: the NHS Right to Choose scheme.
+Getting an ADHD diagnosis in the UK has never been more visible, but navigating the route there has never felt more confusing.
+Waiting lists that stretch to years, GPs unsure what they can offer, and a patchwork of private options that vary hugely in quality and cost.
+This guide explains every option clearly, including one many parents and adults don't know exists: the NHS Right to Choose scheme.

 What is the Right to Choose for ADHD?

-The NHS Right to Choose (RtC) scheme is a legal right, not a favour.
-Under the NHS Choice Framework (which sits within the Health and Social Care Act 2012), patients in England who are referred to a specialist for a first outpatient appointment have the right to choose any clinically appropriate provider — including independent sector providers who hold an NHS contract.
+The NHS Right to Choose (RtC) scheme is a legal right.
+Under the NHS Choice Framework (which sits within the Health and Social Care Act 2012), patients in England referred to a specialist for a first outpatient appointment can choose any clinically appropriate provider, including independent sector providers with an NHS contract.

 How Right to Choose ADHD works step by step